 Earning a degree from the Clinical Psychology Doctoral Program requires mastery of a coherent body of knowledge and skills.
 Doctoral students must acquire substantial competence in the discipline of clinical psychology as specified in the APA and PCSAS Standards of Accreditation and must be able to relate appropriately to clients/patients, fellow students, faculty and staff members, and other health care professionals.
 Combinations of cognitive, behavioral, emotional, intellectual, and communication abilities are required to perform these functions satisfactorily.
-These skills and functions are not only essential to the successful completion of the Clinical Psychology Doctoral Program, but they are also necessary to ensure the health care providers.
+These skills and functions are not only essential to the successful completion of the Clinical Psychology Doctoral Program, but they are also necessary to ensure the health and safety of clients/patients, fellow students, faculty and staff members, and other health care providers.